 Relatively few established risk factors for prostate cancer have been identified.
 Obesity has been linked to increased mortality rates in prostate cancer patients.
 Using B6-Luc mice we demonstrate that obesity induced a prostatic inflammatory response characterized by increased expression of IL-6 and IL-1β.
 However, the effects of obesity on prostate cancer progression were inconclusive due to the small number of animals enrolled in the study.
 Taken together, we have developed novel model systems that will enable the mechanistic basis of prostate cancer progression and response to therapy to be evaluated in the appropriate experimental context.

 Includes bibliographical references (pages 179-200).

 Copyright 2010 Robert Ulf Svensson

 Svensson, Robert Ulf.
-"Bioluminescent mouse models of prostate cancer progression and therapy." doctoral dissertation, University of Iowa, 2010.
+"Bioluminescent mouse models of prostate cancer progression and therapy."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.